winnipegrb/just_chew/README.md

 # Just Chew

 Just Chew is the starter project for the [Winnipeg Ruby User Group](http://winnipegrb.org/) lab meetups.
 Code along with us and learn something new!
+You can find the schedule for our next lab over on our [meetup page](https://www.meetup.com/winnipegrb/).

-This app is a clone of food order/delivery services such as [Just Eat](https://www.just-eat.ca/) or [Skip The Dishes](https://www.skipthedishes.com/) and is built for educational purposes only.
+This app is a clone of food order/delivery services such as [Just Eat](https://www.just-eat.ca/) or [Skip The Dishes](https://www.skipthedishes.com/).
+This project is built for educational purposes only.

 ## Prerequisites